The Last Recruit: 2007 (original timeline)

-Following the events of "Everybody Loves Hugo", The Man in Black asks Jack to speak with him, admitting to impersonating Jack's father since Jack first arrived on the island.
-Claire interrupts, and The Man in Black leaves the two to catch up with each other.
-Zoe (Sheila Kelley) arrives and demands to have Desmond returned.
-If they refuse, she'll have the camp destroyed by mortars, which she demonstrates by having her camp fire a single round nearby.
+The Man in Black asks Jack to speak with him, admitting to impersonating Jack's father since Jack first arrived on the island.
+Zoe (Sheila Kelley) eventually arrives and demands to have Desmond returned.
+If they refuse, she will have them destroyed by mortars, which she demonstrates by having her camp fire a single round nearby.
 The Man in Black gives Sawyer a map to a boat and asks to meet at a rendezvous point where he will be waiting with the rest of the camp.
-However, Sawyer is planning on betraying the Man in Black by making his deal with Charles Widmore (Alan Dale), and he tells Jack to bring Hugo "Hurley" Reyes (Jorge Garcia), Frank Lapidus (Jeff Fahey), and Sun along to a different point as they are all leaving.
+However, Sawyer plans on betraying the Man in Black by making his deal with Charles Widmore and tells Jack to bring Hugo "Hurley" Reyes (Jorge Garcia), Frank Lapidus (Jeff Fahey), and Sun along to a different point as they are all leaving.
 Sawyer and Kate then take off and find the boat.
 The Man in Black tells Sayid to kill Desmond if he still wants Nadia back.
-Sayid goes to the well, where he finds Desmond at the bottom.
-He tells Desmond that the Man in Black promised to bring the woman who died in his arms back to life, and believes him capable of this because Sayid himself was brought back.
-As the Man in Black's group travels to the point where Sawyer is supposed to pick them up, the Man in Black finds Sayid, and questions whether he killed Desmond.
+Sayid goes to the well and finds Desmond at the bottom.
+Sayid says that the Man in Black promised to bring Nadia back to life, and believes this is possible because he himself was brought back.

+As his group travels to the point where Sawyer is supposed to pick them up, the Man in Black finds Sayid, and questions whether he killed Desmond.
 Sayid claims he has.
 Jack sneaks away with Hurley, Sun and Lapidus, but Claire sees them and follows.
-Once they reach the boat, Claire holds them at gunpoint, but Kate convinces her to join them.
+Once they reach the boat, Claire holds them at gunpoint.
+However, Kate convinces her to join them.
 Once on the boat, Jack tells Sawyer that leaving the island is a mistake, and jumps into the sea.
-After swimming back ashore, he sees the Man in Black and the rest of the group are waiting.
-On Hydra island, Sun is reunited with Jin and she regains her ability to speak English.
+After swimming back ashore, he sees the Man in Black and the rest of the group waiting.

+On Hydra island, Sun is reunited with Jin and regains her ability to speak English.
 However, Widmore betrays Sawyer and has artillery shells fired in an effort to kill the Man in Black.
 Jack is injured by an explosion on the beach and the Man in Black carries him into the jungle.
 The Man in Black then tells Jack not to worry, as he is with him now.